db0326/dhanielbolosan.github.io/projects/textswap.md

 - **Sign Up, Log In, Change Password**
    Users can sign up for a new account, log into their existing account, or change their password for security.
 - **Navigation Bar**
-   A navigation bar is located at te top of the screen and provides a way to navigate through the different pages of the website and also includes the options to sign up, log in, log out, or change passwords.
+   A navigation bar is located at the top of the screen and provides a way to navigate through the different pages of the website and also includes the options to sign up, log in, log out, or change passwords.

 - **Sell Page**
  Users can list textbooks for sale by submitting details about the book through a form.
 New listings are sent to an admin page for approval before becoming publicly visible.
 <p align="center">
   <img src="../img/textswap/list.png" width="500px">
 </p>

 - **Buy Page**
  This page displays all approved listings.
 Users can view book details, apply filters, and browse through available textbooks for purchase.
 <p align="center">
   <img src="../img/textswap/buy.png" width="500px">
 </p>

 - **Cart Page**
  This page allows users to view and manage books they've saved for purchase.
 From here, users can either proceed to buy or remove items from their cart.
 <p align="center">
   <img src="../img/textswap/cart.png" width="500px">
 </p>

 - **Unique Book Pages**
  Each book has its own dedicated page and provides more in-depth information about the book.
 Additionally, users are given the option to buy the book or add the book to their cart.
 <p align="center">
   <img src="../img/textswap/book.png" width="500px">
 </p>

 - **Account Page**
  The account page provides users with a personalized view of their profile and listings.
 <p align="center">
   <img src="../img/textswap/account.png" width="500px">
 </p>

 - **Admin Page**
  Admins have the ability to review and approve or remove book new listings submitted by users.
 <p align="center">
   <img src="../img/textswap/admin.png" width="500px">
 </p>

 - **Payment Page**
 The payment page allows users to securely complete transactions for textbooks they wish to purchase.
 However, we were unable to complete its functionality on time and instead is currently a placeholder and does not process actually payments, it is designed to simulate a secure checkout experience.
 <p align="center">
   <img src="../img/textswap/payment.png" width="500px">
 </p>

-## My Contributions
+## Contributions

 My contributions to this project include both the front-end and back-end development: